 That's according to U.S. News and World Report, which ranked Knox #28 among colleges with top reputations for both academic excellence and affordability.
 Kiplinger's Personal Finance magazine selected Knox a "Best College Value"—for the 12th year in a row!

 The New York Times ranked Knox #16 in its 2017 College Access Index, which evaluates schools that are doing the most to provide both financial aid and support that leads to graduation and academic success.
 Other schools in the top 20 included Harvard University, Yale University, Amherst College, and Vassar College.

-Forbes Magazine ranked Knox in the top four in Illinois and 63 in the nation among 200 private colleges and universities for the success of graduates and the support they give back to their colleges—known as a "Grateful Graduates Index."
+Forbes magazine ranked Knox second in Illinois and 45th in the nation among 200 private colleges and universities for the success of graduates and the support they give back to their colleges—known as a "Grateful Graduates Index."
 This is the sixth year that Knox has appeared on the index.

-Knox is ranked #138 on the Sierra Club's "Cool School Rankings" for 2016, thanks to our commitment to renewable energy, reduced food waste, and expanded co-curricular programs that focus on sustainability.
-Our commitment to sustainability also led to our being named a "Green College" in The Princeton Review Guide to 361 Green Colleges.
+Knox has been listed on the Sierra Club's "Cool School Rankings" for 12 consecutive years, thanks to our commitment to renewable energy, reduced food waste, and expanded co-curricular programs that focus on sustainability.
+Our commitment to sustainability also led to our being named one of 422 "Green Colleges" by The Princeton Review.

 Knox is ranked #39 among more than 200 national liberal arts colleges by Washington Monthly for our contribution to the public good in three broad categories: social mobility, research, and promoting public service.
 This is the tenth year in a row that Knox has appeared in the top 50 of this national ranking.
 Knox was also ranked top 25 liberal arts colleges in the nation for social mobility by U.S. News & World Report.